hawry/events-are-square/README.md

   -a, --autoappend  append 'format=pretty-json' to source URL automatically (default is false) -p, --port=8080   port to listen for incoming requests on
 ```

+## Planned features

+*Please note that EaS is a work in progress and is developed during my free time, and therefore might take a while to be updated.
+You are very welcome to contribute to the project though!*

+* Whitelisting/blacklisting of domains
+* Configuration file
+* Adapting release to work with Docker
+* Code cleanup
+* More documentation & use cases